quaderno/quaderno.js/README.md

 * success: If Quaderno manages to create the subscription with no errors at all.
 * error: If any error prevents from creating the subscription, this handler will be called.
-* complete: Wether if the response is a success or an error, this handler will be called.
+* complete: Whether the response is a success or an error, this handler will be called.
 The programmer is responsible to manage the response status.

 All the handlers accept two arguments, the status and the response.